 3. Make an educated guess based on your experience.

 If you’ve been selling on Amazon for a while, then you’ve started to get a feel for what a good reselling item looks like.
 You know what you’ve sold before and what might sell in the future.
 You know what brand names are stable and provide consistent sales.
 You know what knock-off brands are not good for sales.
-If sales rank was pulled, or you are out without your scouting tools, you can use your experience to make an educated guess on the buy.
-If you get home and are wrong, you could always return the item.
+If sales rank was pulled, or you are out sourcing without your scouting tools, you can use your experience to make an educated guess on the buy.

 One thing I hear often (when listening to FBA podcasts or reading FBA blogs) is that sales rank is never promised by Amazon.
 It could be pulled at any time if Amazon decides.
 There may come a day when we don’t have sales rank data to depend on to make product purchases.
 If this happens, you now have some tools to help you make decisions in your buying.